Expert Pest Inspection Advice

 The cost of an Inspection

 The cost of an inspection is always going to be a major factor.
 As to which company is chosen to carry out the pest inspection.
 But going solely on price is not the best way to choose a pest control company.

 Choosing a cheap pest control company to carry out an inspection for termites can end up costing a lot more than the cost of the inspection.

 In the pest control industry and especially when it comes to dealing with termites going cheap is not a good idea.

 There is no point in spending any amount of money on a quick inspection.
 This can lead to the termite inspector missing termites.
 And that can lead to costing the homeowner thousands of dollars in damage.

 The inspection needs to be detailed and thorough.
 Problem areas around the home and garden need to be pointed out to the customer in the report.

 A good termite inspection can take up to 2 hours to complete.
 This depends on the size of the property being inspected and also on what is found during the inspection.

 A termite report is generated from the findings of the termite inspection procedure.
 The report is either written out or emailed to the customer within a few days of the inspection.

 Some reports can take a while to fully complete and prepare.
 Especially when live active termites have been found either in or around the property.

 When live termites are found during an inspection.
 Full details of the location and the type of termite have to be documented in the report.

 Also when live termites are found a proposal or quote to remove them is also presented to the customer along with the report.

 A termite inspection should be carried out on every home or building every 12-months.
-This is an important aspect in keeping a home termite free.
+This is an important aspect of keeping a home termite free.
 This is also a recommendation in the AS 3660.2.2017.

 It’s also important for the customer to have some sort of an understanding of what should be done during a pest inspection.